JakeSteam/blog-history/_drafts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 ---
-title: 20 years ago today, 'The Scary Maze Game' was released, a screamer game that terrified millions
+title: 18 years ago today, 'The Scary Maze Game' was released, a screamer game that terrified millions
 author: Jake Lee
 layout: post
 image: /assets/images/2023/maze-header.png
 tags:
+    - 2005
+    - 2006
+    - 2007
-    -
+    - Gaming
 ---

 If you're reading this and *don't* know the blue & black "scary maze game" from the mid 2000s, congratulations on escaping a horrific experience.
 This short "game" by Jeremy Winterrowd required moving your mouse through a maze.
 The difficulty increases, and inevitable failure causes a loud scream to play and Linda Blair from The Exorcist appears.
 It's scarier than it sounds, so consider this post me getting revenge on it!